dejmedus/stylesheet-sorter/README.md

    - Press `Ctrl+` (Windows/Linux) / `Cmd+` (Mac).
 2. Search for "CSS Style Sorter" in the search bar at the top of the settings window.
 3. Modify the settings according to your preferences:
-   - `css-style-sorter.sortOrder`: Defines the sort order of categories.
+   - `CSS Style Sorter: Sort Order`: Defines the sort order of categories.
-   - `css-style-sorter.categories`: Group properties by category.
+   - `CSS Style Sorter: Categories`: Group properties by category.

 The default sort order is: `Box Model, Typography, Background and Visual, Grid, Flexbox, Margin and Padding, Border, Width and Height, Transformations and Animations, and Other`